TBeijen/tbnl-hugo/content/post/2024-12-27-pull-requests-that-make-a-difference.md

 [^footnote_cicd]: This assumes separated CI and CD pipelines.
 A good practice, but in reality these are often intertwined in a single pipeline.
-Nevertheless, there are steps that build (CI) and steps that deploy (CD).
+Nevertheless, there are steps that _build_ (CI) and steps that _deploy_ (CD).

+[^footnote_clickops]: Shame.
+Shame.
+Also: Pragmatic.
+But one needs to be aware the click-ops change can be reverted at any moment _and_ can thwart others workflow by showing unexpected changes.

+[^footnote_idp]: [This blogpost](https://humanitec.com/blog/wtf-internal-developer-platform-vs-internal-developer-portal-vs-paas#what-is-an-internal-developer-portal
+) by Humanitec, themselves an IDP vendor, gives some context on the platform/portal confusion of IDPs.